alestrella/goit-react-hw-04-phonebook/README.md

 # goit-react-hw-04-phonebook

-##Updates:
+## Updates:

-- Refactored the app to use React Hooks;
+- Refactoring the Phonebook app with React Hooks;
 - Modified the theme styles to use the Material Design Palette;
 - Added Toast notifications;
+- Refactoring the Contact form with Formik;
 - Implemented an input mask for phone number.